 Reporter's Recording Guide

 In California, all parties to any confidential conversation must give their consent to be recorded.
-It is currently unclear, however, whether parties to calls occurring over cellular or cordless phones need to consent before a person can record.
+For calls occurring over cellular or cordless phones, all parties must consent before a person can record, regardless of confidentiality.

 Both civil and criminal penalties are available to victims of illegal recordings.